balajiram/reactjs-redux-styleguide/README.md

 ### Action creators

 - Group related action creators in one file.
-- Use [redux-promise] for asynchronous actions, or [redux-thunk] if you need more flexibility.
+- Use [redux-promise] / [redux-thunk] for asynchronous actions, or [redux-saga] if you need more flexibility.
 - Expose each action creator as a named export.
 - Don't use a default export.